Vacuum solution within a metric-affine bumblebee gravity: Application: A static and spherically symmetric solution in metric-affine traceless bumblebee model

 In order to estimate the LSB coefficient from recent astronomical data of the deflection of light, we shall consider the parameterized post-Newtonian (PPN) approach \cite{Misner, Will:2018bme}.
-In particular, we focus on the PPN parameter, $\gamma$, which is used to parameterize the post-Newtonian contributions of space-curvature to the bending of light.
+In particular, we focus on the PPN parameter, $\gamma$, which is used to parameterize the post--Newtonian contributions of space--curvature to the bending of light.
 The results of GR are recovered for $\gamma=1$.
 Within the PPN formalism, the post-Newtonian deflection angle due to a light ray passing through the massive body of mass $M$ at a distance $\beta$ is given by \cite{Will, Klioner}

 where $\psi$ is the angle between the massive body and the source.
-Now, let us consider the particular situation that consist of: the Sun is chosen to be the deflecting body, i.e., $M=M_\odot$, and we consider a grazing ray that means taking $\beta\approx R_\odot$ and $\psi\approx 0$.
+Now, let us consider the particular situation that consists of the Sun being chosen to be the deflecting body, i.e., $M=M_\odot$, and we consider a grazing ray that means taking $\beta\approx R_\odot$ and $\psi\approx 0$.
 In this case, using the constant values from \cite{Butkevich:2022cas}, we have

 with $\delta_{_{GR}}\phi=1.751557143\,\,\mbox{as}$.
 Note that, as we called attention, $\gamma=1$ recovers GR.